-In recognition of a nascent market, any direct current (DC) V2G electric vehicle supply equipment (EVSE) that has been certified to UL 1741, but not the updated smart inverter certification standard required in Rule 21, may interconnect for the purpose of participating in the ELRP, subject to all other Rule 21 interconnection requirements.
+In recognition of a nascent market, any direct current (DC) V2G electric vehicle supply equipment (EVSE) that has UL 1741 certification - but not UL 1741 SA certification, any subsequent UL 1741 supplement certification required in Rule 21, or Smart Inverter Working Group-recommended smart inverter functions - may interconnect initially for the purpose of participating in the ELRP, subject to all other Rule 21 interconnection requirements.
 IOUs may request the termination of this interconnection pathway via Tier 2 AL after the 2024 ELRP season if the market has developed to provide multiple V2G capable EVSEs that meet the full smart inverter certification standards required in Rule 21.
-Termination of this pathway would not affect previously interconnected EVSE.
+Termination of this pathway would not affect previously interconnected EVSE, and they may continue to operate parallel to the grid as per their Interconnection Agreement.

 The VGI Aggregation shall be dispatched by the IOUs for at least the Minimum VGI Dispatch Hours.
 In addition to the Group A triggers defined below, the IOUs may exercise discretion to dispatch the VGI Aggregation in response to other forecasted or anticipated grid stress conditions, such as, high locational marginal prices in the CAISO markets, extreme heat waves, etc., to achieve the Minimum Dispatch Hours.
 The IOUs may negotiate agreements with the VGI aggregators to clarify other requirements as needed, including potential administration fees, to implement the Minimum Dispatch Hours and related ELRP compensation.
+Each IOU shall strive to develop a standardized agreement to implement a uniform process to simplify implementation and ensure similar treatment across different aggregators.
+The IOUs are encouraged to jointly conduct workshops or a working group process to facilitate consensus building on the terms and conditions of the agreements.